 Having received no response from Mr. Elkann for several hours, representatives of Davis Polk contacted representatives of Paul Weiss to follow up on Mr. Montupet s request of Mr. Elkann for an in-person meeting.
-Representatives of Paul Weiss informed representatives of Davis Polk that Mr. Elkann was on a flight to Tokyo, the price and non-price terms of the EXOR Proposal with EXOR.
-Mr. Elkann told Mr. Montupet that if the purpose of the meeting was to negotiate EXOR s price, there would be no use in having such meeting because EXOR had no flexibility in relation to its proposed price.
-After further discussion, Mr. Elkann agreed to entertain the possibility of a meeting subject to seeing a proposed agenda for the meeting.

-Japan, and that he would likely not be able to meet with Mr. Montupet on April 19, 2015.
+Representatives of Paul Weiss informed representatives of Davis Polk that Mr. Elkann was on a flight to Tokyo, Japan, and that he would likely not be able to meet with Mr. Montupet on April 19, 2015.
 After learning about Mr. Elkann s travel plans, Mr. Montupet emailed Mr. Elkann proposing two new dates for an in-person meeting April 20 and April 22, 2015.
 When Mr. Elkann landed in Tokyo, he emailed Mr. Montupet asking for a call with him the following morning.